JesseVarGar/CMPS-3240-Hello-ARM/README.md

 ### Part 2 - Make Like a Tree, and Quit!

 There are two things we have to implement with out program: actually quitting, and printing 'Hello world!'.
 We will accomplish this with system calls (the command `svc`), which causes a software interrupt.
-Our program is interrupted and it hands over control to the supervisor (OS).
-The supervisor process investigates specific registers to determine what to do.
-Some of the registers are taken as arguments, and certain operations halt the process entirely.
+Our program offers an interrupt and hands over control to the supervisor.
+The supervisor process investigates specific registers to determine what to do (input arguments).
 The interface for syscall is as follows:

 * An integer specifying what the supervisor should do is placed in `x8`.
 A reference is located here.<sup>2</sup>
 * Any arguments, if needed, are placed in order starting from `x0`.